Ant Care & Keeping, Ant Facts & Stories

 Carebara diversa major worker — darkbrown workers, giant amber queen Asian marauder ant from South and Southeast Asia, live colony at ANTonTOP

-There are species that test how much an antkeeper can handle, and then there is Carebara diversa.
-A mature queen weighs three hundred times more than her smallest worker.
-A supermajor’s head is twelve times larger.
-A wild colony can hold a million ants.
-Raid columns are wide enough to look like a moving carpet on the forest floor, and the keeper guides that don’t carry warnings on page one should not be trusted.
+The queen weighs three hundred times more than her smallest worker.
+A supermajor’s head is twelve times bigger.
+Mature wild colonies can hit a million ants.
+The raid columns are so wide they look like a moving carpet on the forest floor.
+If a care guide doesn’t warn you up front, throw it out.

-This is the deepest dive on Carebara diversa we could put together in 2026.
-What these ants are in the wild, how the caste system really works, why hobbyists keep losing colonies in the first six months, and what a setup that survives a year actually looks like.
+This is the deepest dive on Carebara diversa I could put together for 2026.
+What they are in the wild, how the caste system actually works, why so many keepers lose their colony in the first six months, and what a setup that survives a year looks like.
 If you’re thinking about buying a queen, read the whole thing first.
-If you already own one, jump to the setup and mistakes sections.
+If you already have one and you’re scrambling, jump to the setup and mistakes parts.

 Browse Carebara diversa colonies in stock at ANTonTOP →